 2Moses then called Bezalel and Oholiab, and every skilled person whom the LORD had endowed with skill, everyone who excelled in ability, to undertake the task and carry it out.
 3They took over from Moses all the gifts that the Israelites had brought, to carry out the tasks connected with the service of the sanctuary.
 But when these continued to bring freewill offerings to him morning after morning, 4all the artisans who were engaged in the tasks of the sanctuary came, each from the task upon which he was engaged, 5and said to Moses, “The people are bringing more than is needed for the tasks entailed in the work that the LORD has commanded to be done.”
 6Moses thereupon had this proclamation made throughout the camp: “Let no man or woman make further effort toward gifts for the sanctuary!”
 So the people stopped bringing: 7their efforts had been more than enough for all the tasks to be done.

-8Then all the skilled among those engaged in the work made the Tabernacle of ten strips of cloth, which they made of fine twisted linen, blue, purple, and crimson yarns; into these they worked a design of cherubim.
+8Then all the skilled among those engaged in the work made the tabernacle of ten strips of cloth, which they made of fine twisted linen, blue, purple, and crimson yarns; into these they worked a design of cherubim.
 9The length of each cloth was twenty-eight cubits, and the width of each cloth was four cubits, all cloths having the same measurements.
 10They joined five of the cloths to one another, and they joined the other five cloths to one another.
 11They made loops of blue wool on the edge of the outermost cloth of the one set, and did the same on the edge of the outermost cloth of the other set: 12they made fifty loops on the one cloth, and they made fifty loops on the edge of the end cloth of the other set, the loops being opposite one another.
-13And they made fifty gold clasps and coupled the unitsa to one another with the clasps, so that the Tabernacle became one whole.
+13And they made fifty gold clasps and coupled the unitsa to one another with the clasps, so that the tabernacle became one whole.

-14They made cloths of goats’ hair for a tent over the Tabernacle; they made the cloths eleven in number.
+14They made cloths of goats’ hair for a tent over the tabernacle; they made the cloths eleven in number.
 15The length of each cloth was thirty cubits, and the width of each cloth was four cubits, the eleven cloths having the same measurements.
 16They joined five of the cloths by themselves, and the other six cloths by themselves.
 17They made fifty loops on the edge of the outermost cloth of the one set, and they made fifty loops on the edge of the end cloth of the other set.
-18They made fifty copper clasps to couple the Tent together so that it might become one whole.
+18They made fifty copper clasps to couple the tent together so that it might become one whole.
 19And they made a covering of tanned ram skins for the tent, and a covering of dolphin skins above.